jmcauley04/PracticeProblems/README.md

 ### Array and String

-- You're given a two-dimensional array (a matrix) of potentially unequal height and width containing only 0s and 1s.
-Each 0 represents land, and each 1 represents part of a river.
-A river consists of any number of 1s that are either horizontally or vertically adjacent (but not diagonally adjacent).
-The number of adjacent 1s forming a river determine its size.
-	- Note that a river can twist.
-In other words, it doesn't have to be a straight vertical line or a straight horizontal line; it can be L-shaped, for example.
-	- Write a function that returns an array of the sizes of all rivers represented in the input matrix.
-The sizes don't need to be in any particular order.
 - Anagrams - Write a function that takes two strings and returns a boolean representing whether the two strings are anagrams of each other.
 	- An anagram of a string is another string that matches the first string in all ways except order of characters.
 - Most frequent char - Write a function that takes a string and returns the most frequent char found in the string.